[LUM#15] Towards food democracy

 © Mark Green

-It is a global scourge with serious consequences, and it does not spare the African continent where obesity is gaining ground, particularly in large cities.
-In Ghana and Kenya, nearly half of women are overweight and obese, accompanied by their procession of diabetes, cardiovascular diseases and other chronic diseases.
+It is a global scourge with serious consequences, and one that does not spare the African continent, where obesity is gaining ground, particularly in large cities.
+In Ghana and Kenya, nearly half of all women are overweight or obese, with the accompanying risks of diabetes, cardiovascular disease, and other chronic illnesses.

 Popular supermarkets

-Why are residents turning more to these products?
-“Packaged foods, which are low in nutrients but high in fat and sugar, are easily accessible and widely advertised in these poor communities,” explains Michelle Holdsworth.
-And these are not the only reasons.
-“People fear a lack of hygiene in informal distribution points, the fear of food poisoning is very present,” adds Nicolas Bricas.
-A fear that pushes residents, reassured by the healthiness of the packaging, towards foods and drinks that are too fatty, salty, sugary.
+Why are residents turning to these products more and more?
+"Packaged foods, which are low in nutrients but high in fat and sugar, are easily accessible and widely advertised in these poor communities, " explains Michelle Holdsworth.
+And those aren't the only reasons.
+"People are concerned about poor hygiene at informal distribution points, and the fear of food poisoning is very real, " adds Nicolas Bricas.
+This fear drives residents, reassured by the safety of packaged food, toward foods and beverages that are too fatty, salty, or sweet.

 Consultation

-To reverse this trend, "we must restore confidence in local food by allowing small artisans to work in good hygienic conditions: set up healthy processing and catering areas, organize waste collection, etc." Support for "small popular catering" must first and foremost be done in consultation with residents.
-"These future solutions must be imagined together through ongoing discussion with all residents.
-In particular, we must prevent these changes from causing extra work for women, who are the first to be affected," warn the specialists.
+To reverse this trend, "we need to restore confidence in local food by enabling small-scale producers to work in good hygienic conditions: setting up sanitary processing and catering facilities, organizing waste collection, etc." Support for "small-scale catering" must above all be provided in consultation with local residents.
+"These solutions for the future must be devised together through ongoing discussion with all residents.
+In particular, we must ensure that these changes do not create extra work for women, who are the first to be affected," warn the experts.